Ewing Township, New Jersey: Public transportation

-The West Trenton Station is at the terminus of SEPTA's West Trenton Line.
+The West Trenton station is at the terminus of SEPTA's West Trenton Line.
 This commuter rail facility mainly serves commuter traffic to and from Philadelphia.
 NJ Transit has proposed a new West Trenton Line of its own, that would stretch for 27 mi from the West Trenton Station to a connection with the Raritan Valley Line at Bridgewater Township, and from there to Newark Penn Station in Newark.

-Ewing Township is the site of the Trenton-Mercer Airport (TTN), which first opened in 1929 and is one of three commercial airports in the state.
+Ewing Township is the site of the Trenton-Mercer Airport, which first opened in 1929 and is one of three commercial airports in the state.
 The airport has 100,000 takeoffs and landings annually, and is served by Frontier Airlines, which offers nonstop service to and from 10 different locations nationwide.

 Ewing Township is also traversed by the Delaware and Raritan Canal near the Delaware River.
 Originally important to commerce and trade, the advent of railroads caused the canal's commercial demise.
 The strip of land along the canal is currently part of the Delaware and Raritan Canal State Park.